The Neutron Star Outer Crust Equation of State: A Machine Learning approach: Conclusions

-The key result of our work is that even with no physics inputs from theoretical nuclear physics models, the MIML model has a $\sigma_{\rm rms}\approx 0.58$ which compares favorably with all the theoretical and ML improved theoretical models studied so far. \footnote{Some of the data in AME2016 is obtained by TMS extrapolation, but that can considered to be more of an \textit{experimental} fact than a result of theoretical modeling}.
-Further, since there is no physics base model, there are no problems for light and heavy nuclei.
-The $\sigma_{\rm rms}$ obtained in MIML model for light nuclei below $Z<20$ is 505 KeV and for nuclei between $20\leq Z \leq 92$ is 248 KeV while for heavy nuclei $Z>92$ it is 127 KeV. hence, in the ranges which are difficult to reach theoretically or experimentally, our model performs very well.
-We feel this model is going to be extremely useful in determining BE of short lived nuclei and has applications in constructing crusts of neutron stars.
+One of the key results of our work is that even with no physics inputs from theoretical nuclear physics models, the MIML model has a $\sigma_{\rm rms}\approx 0.58$ on a randomized test set which compares favorably with all the theoretical and ML improved theoretical models studied so far. \footnote{Some of the data in AME2016 is obtained by TMS extrapolation, but that can considered to be more of an \textit{experimental} fact than a result of theoretical modeling}.
+The $\sigma_{\rm rms}$ obtained in MIML model for light nuclei below $Z<20$ is 505 KeV and for nuclei between $20\leq Z \leq 92$ is 248 KeV while for heavy nuclei $Z>92$ it is 127 KeV.

+The theoretical models actually give much larger $\sigma_{\rm rms}$ for lighter nuclei whereas the MIML model predicts BE with less $\sigma_{\rm rms}$ even for lighter nuclei.
+This model may be extremely useful in determining BE of short lived nuclei and has applications in constructing crusts of neutron stars.
 Our code for obtaining BE values for any nuclei of choice is made publicly available for use in research purposes along with step by step instructions given in Appendix \ref{programoverview}.
 This work can be taken as \textit{proof of concept}.
-It is possible that using more advanced Bayesian Neural Networks or Convolutional Neural Networks will further reduce the $\sigma_{\rm rms}$ and that will be attempted in a future work.
-We can also use our MIML model to predict other nuclear ground state properties and compare with the pedictions of well understood nuclear physics models as well as compare with experimental values given in AME2016.
-We can also attempt to train ML models on other nuclear properties such as nuclear charge radii, $\beta-$ decay half-lives, and so on.
+It is possible that using more advanced Bayesian Neural Networks or Convolutional Neural Networks will further reduce the $\sigma_{\rm rms}$ {and will capture in a more efficient way the pairing effect and the identification of the magic numbers}.
 This will be attempted in a future work.
+Our MIML model can be used to predict other nuclear ground state properties and compare them with the predictions of well understood nuclear physics models as well as with experimental values given in AME2016.
+In a future work we will attempt to train ML models on other nuclear properties such as nuclear charge radii and $\beta-$ decay half-lives.